JAlcocerT/JAlcocerT/content/blog/da-bk-storytell.md

 * Test and refine: Test your presentation with a diverse group of users, gather feedback, and iterate on the design to ensure it effectively communicates the insights and engages the audience.

 By considering these factors, you can create a data-driven story presentation that effectively communicates your insights, engages your audience, and supports better decision-making.

 {{< /dropdown >}}

 All those TIPS basically resonates with the **best practices to create a Data Product**:

-    * Audience: Understand the people WHO need your data
+* Audience: Understand the people WHO needs your data
 * Data: Define and enhance the data for your solution
 * Design: Craft an application that solves problems (HOW)
 * Delivery: Transition from application to profitable product (WHAT)